JuliaMolSim/Molly.jl/docs/src/docs.md

 \vec{F}_i = -\sum_j \frac{dV_{ij}(r_{ij})}{dr_{ij}}\frac{\vec{r}_{ij}}{r_{ij}}
 ```

-In Molly there are two types of interactions.
+In Molly there are three types of interactions:
-[`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms.
+- [`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms.
-[`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms.
+- [`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms.
+- General interactions are a free-form interaction type that can access the whole system and outputs forces for all atom.
+This is useful for neural network potentials and implicit solvent models.

 The available pairwise interactions are:
 - [`LennardJones`](@ref)